npenin/akala/configuration.md

 If you want to use the configuration module the same way as uci, you may just use `uci2`.

-Alternatively, you may imported to the `akala` cli with the following line:
+Alternatively, you may imported to the `akala` cli with the following line and then be guided with the help

 `akala plugins add @akala/config/akala`